run-ai/docs/docs/Administrator/Cluster-Setup/node-roles.md

 * Set one or more Run:AI system nodes.
 These are nodes dedicated to Run:AI software.
 * Machine learning frequently requires jobs that require CPU but __not GPU__.
 You may want to direct these jobs to dedicated nodes that do not have GPUs, so as not to overload these machines.
-* Limit Run:AI to specific nodes in the cluster.
+* Limit Run:AI monitoring and scheduling to specific nodes in the cluster.

 To perform these tasks you will need the Run:AI Administrator CLI.
 See [Installing the Run:AI Administrator Command-line Interface](cli-admin-install.md).